solderguy/Big_Data_Twelve_Step/README.md

 Can chemically dependent points become productive members of a text society through a twelve-step program?

-Output results are already available as PDFs in the image_files folder
+Output results are already available as PDFs in the image_files folder.

 The bash script run_me.sh fires up twelve tools for the twelve steps:

 1.  **Python** program encodes bitmap characters into JSON format with numerous flaws
-2.  ** Hadoop Streaming** discards invalid JSON records
+2.  **Hadoop Streaming** discards invalid JSON records
 3.  **Hive** table used to store points before transfer to MySQL with Sqoop
 4.  **MySQL** script copies the points into another table while removing nulls
 5.  **Sqoop** transfer back to Hive, X and Y values of points are then split up